By Audley Vietnam expert Craig

 Cai Rang is a district of Can Tho, and I do recommend visiting its classic floating market despite it being a well-worn item on most visitors’ agendas.

-Rather than joining the swathe of tourist vessels that outnumber the market boats 5 to 1, try watching it from a local coffee vendor on the riverfront.
+Rather than joining the swathe of tourist vessels that outnumber the market boats five to one, try watching it from a local coffee vendor on the riverfront.
 And, because it’s a wholesale market, it operates all day, so you don’t need to get up at the crack of dawn (in fact, you’ll find it much quieter if you lie in and visit a little later).

 Many visitors then move straight on to touring the rice noodle factories.
 But, again, wait until the afternoon, when they’re quieter, and you’ll see the noodles drying on racks in the sun.